TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Bucket.md

 <br />

-It is an `Amazon S3 Bucket` subdomain!!
+It's an `Amazon S3 Bucket` subdomain!!

 The site uses a bucket to `store` the images of the articles we saw earlier and most likely the rest of its `resources` as well.